Browse Tax Articles

 A company you invested in might send you a check instead of crediting a fractional share to your stock account.
-If you cash the check, you might also receive a Form 1099-B at the end of the year with the description of “cash in lieu.”
+You might also receive a Form 1099-B at the end of the year with the description of “cash in lieu.”
 This is for the cash (the check) you received in lieu of receiving a fractional share.

 There are different reporting rules depending on why you received the cash.